 Introduction to the Ethereum stack

 Like any software stack, the complete "Ethereum stack" will vary from project to project depending on your business goals.

 There are, however, core technologies of Ethereum that help provide a mental model for how software applications interact with the Ethereum blockchain.
 Understanding the layers of the stack will help you understand the different ways that Ethereum can be integrated into software projects.

 The Ethereum Virtual Machine (EVM) is the runtime environment for smart contracts in Ethereum.
 All smart contracts and state changes on the Ethereum blockchain are executed by transactions.
 The EVM handles all of the transaction processing on the Ethereum network.

 As with any virtual machine, the EVM creates a level of abstraction between the executing code and the executing machine (an Ethereum node).
 Currently, the EVM is running on thousands of nodes distributed across the world.

 Under the hood, the EVM uses a set of opcode instructions to execute specific tasks.
 These (140 unique) opcodes allow the EVM to be Turing-complete(opens in a new tab), which means the EVM is able to compute just about anything, given enough resources.

-As a dapp developer, you don't need to know much about the EVM other than it exists and that reliably powers all applications on Ethereum without downtime.
+As a dapp developer, you don't need to know much about the EVM other than it exists and that it reliably powers all applications on Ethereum without downtime.